Barabasi-Lab/SampleSize/README.md

 Rscript scripts/gene_coexpression_networks/create_gene_coexpression_network_from_samples_list.R -s /path/to/GTEx/sampling_with_repetition/Liver/RNAseq_samples_Liver_size_100_rep_1.txt -f /path/to/GTEx/reads/rnaseq_filtered_files_by_tissue/gtex_rnaseq_Liver.gct -o /path/to/Databases/GTEx/networks/Liver/pearson_100_1.net -m pearson -n 100 -d 0.05 -p 6 -t signed -e pearson -a 0 -c bonferroni
 ```

 This execution is done for all datasets at all sample sizes and repetitions.
 To facilitate the calculations, we ran them in a computational cluster using `slurm`.
-We used the following script to automatize the s ubmission of the jobs:
+We used the following script to automatize the submission of the jobs:

 ```
 scripts/gene_coexpression_networks/create_gene_coexpression_network_from_samples_cluster.py -i <input_dir> -o <output_dir> -r <rnaseq_file> -m <metric>